open-neuromorphic/open-neuromorphic.github.io/content/contributors/chris-eliasmith/index.md

     title: "scholar"
 draft: false
 ---
-Chris Eliasmith is a Professor and Canada Research Chair in Theoretical Neuroscience at the University of Waterloo.
-He is a co-creator of the Nengo neural simulator, with research focusing on large-scale brain modelling, cognitive architectures, and neuromorphic engineering.
+Chris Eliasmith is a Professor and Canada Research Chair in Theoretical Neuroscience at the University of Waterloo and CTO at Applied Brain Research.
+His research focuses on on large-scale brain modelling, cognitive architectures, and neuromorphic engineering.